GilleM/Project-assignment-the-baby-corner-shop/README.md

     - As a customer, I would like to leave a review of the company.

 - Website owner.
-  - As the business owner, I would like to be able to edit and add products easily.
-  - As the business owner, I would like to be able to delete products.
-  - As the business owner, I would like to have access to an admin section.
-  - As the business owner, I would like my customers to be able to shop on the site easily.
+  - As the business owner, I would like to be able to add, edit and delete products easily and have my customers being able to shop on the site.

 ### WireFrames